Québec City Virtual Tour

 ✔ Visit the Harbin Ice and Snow Festival

 Another absolute must-do for us in China was the Ice Festival in the far north of Dongbei.
-We’d heard about and seen many pictures of this event, but being surrounded in buildings made of ice was way cooler (see what I did there) than what we could have imagined.
+We’d heard about and seen many pictures of this event, but being surrounded in buildings made of ice was way cooler (see what I did there) than anything we could have imagined.
 Honestly, I’m still not sure if it was the cold or the beautiful sculptures that took our breath away.

 47573080_10218296931362981_8222027968302546944_n✔ Devour the Dim Sum in South China